 Employment and discrimination

-Daniel has broad experience of ET proceedings, including expertise in unfair/constructive dismissal, wages, breach of contract, whistleblowing and TUPE related claims.
-He is frequently instructed in discrimination claims, having been involved in cases concerning almost all types of ‘prohibited conduct’ and protected characteristics.
-He is also experienced in handling claims involving multiple Claimants and/or Respondents.
-In light of this experience, Daniel has been instructed in relation to County Court discrimination claims.
+Daniel has broad experience of ET proceedings, including unfair dismissal, wages, breach of contract and whistleblowing claims.
+He has particular expertise in discrimination claims and is experienced in handling cases involving multiple Claimants and/or Respondents.

 Leeds Teaching Hospitals NHS Trust v Dearing & Others UKEAT/0344/16/LA